Julie Gibbons Creative

 In fact, one of the most common definitions of mandala is sacred circle or magic circle – meaning that the mandala is imbued with a sacred power.

-Years ago, I came across an explanation by Giuseppe Tucci that the Sanskrit word mandala can be broken down to the following composites;
+Years ago, I came across an explanation by June -Elleni Laine that the Sanskrit word mandala can be broken down to the following composites;

 manda = ‘essence’ + la = ‘container’

 One definition of the word mandala is therefore a container of essence.

 A mandala doesn’t have to be a two dimensional drawing and as a container of essence can be expressed in a number of ways, including architecture, sound, dance and community but what all mandalas have in common is their symbolic quality – a coming to consciousness of something profoundly enigmatic.

-It is an archetype which appears across many different cultures throughout history and is the language of magic-makers, shamans, medicine-men, mystics, and initiates the world-over.
+It is an archetype which appears across many different cultures throughout history and is the language of magic-makers, shamans, medicine-men, mystics, and initiates the world-over – but it is also a symbol that can be used to guide our everyday.

-The mandala is a living symbol, used as a gateway to enlightenment, individuation, personal healing and cosmic understanding – for the individual, yes – and also for the collective.
+The mandala is a living symbol, used as a gateway to awakening, individuation, personal healing and cosmic understanding – for the individual, yes – and also for the collective.

 “I knew that in finding the mandala as an expression of